 - Scroll down until “Exclusions” and choose Add or remove exclusions.
 In the next window, choose to Add an exclusion, choose Folder and paste the path to Antimalware Service Executable (MsMpEng.exe) in the address field.
 Then, click Open and the folder will now be removed from the scan.

-In case the issue still happens after implementing the first two solutions, you could be tempted to refer to deactivating Windows Defender completely.
-Bear in mind that doing so leaves your system exposed to a wide section of cyberattacks, therefore, it’s crucial that you install a working anti-malware software on your PC before deactivating Windows Defender.
+If the issue still happens after implementing the first two solutions, you could be tempted to refer to deactivating Windows Defender completely.
+Bear in mind that doing so leaves your system exposed to a broad section of cyberattacks.
+Therefore, you must install a working anti-malware software on your PC before deactivating Windows Defender.